spencerpete/Who-s-Reppin-Me/README.md

 Date | Goal |
 --- | --- |
 May 14 - 16  | Find API, create project pitch |
-May 17  | Project aprroval |
-May 18  | lay down basic HTML, collect info/ solidify info paths | May 19  | CSS Styling |
+May 17  | Project aprroval, lay down basic HTML, collect Data | May 18  | Solidify data paths andconnect data to Elements | May 19  | CSS Styling |
 May 20  | More CSS Stlying, add features from Post-MVP | May 21  | Present! |